 Best Books in the Hunger Games Trilogy

-Catching Fire is probably my favorite of the movies, but as a book it's kinda *meh*.
+Catching Fire is probably my favorite of the movies, but as a book, it's kind of meh.
 I liked it for sure, and it was written with phenomenal talent, but I guess it just took a while to really get going.
 The Quarter Quell was fantastic, of course, and the whole book showed how truly despicable President Snow is.
 I love the interactions among the victors and the element of "You can survive the Games, but you never really win."

-This book I just adore.
+I just adore this book.
 It wasn't that boring or aggravating, except for the love triangle.
 Every page, every minute, every second of this book was just amazing.
-I love Katniss, and naturally Johanna MASON!
+I love Katniss, and naturally Johanna Mason!
 And every other character was just breathtaking.
 It was just emotionally moving.
 Four words: I love this book!

 This book is amazing.
-I will never get sick of it (or its movies).
-I enjoyed this book to its 2 others because I felt more connected to the tributes.
-Cato's death.. that's what did it for me, along with glimmer's death.
-It was interesting watching how each of the tributes (and their allies) responded to the arena and how they bonded with each other, apart from just katniss and her allies.
+I will never get sick of it or its movies.
+I enjoyed this book compared to its two others because I felt more connected to the tributes.
+Cato's death, that's what did it for me, along with Glimmer's death.
+It was interesting watching how each of the tributes and their allies responded to the arena and how they bonded with each other, apart from just Katniss and her allies.
 I feel like that lacked in Catching Fire.